Q: What is zoning?

 Q: What can a property owner do when faced with an unreasonable zoning regulation?

 A: Because properties have different sizes, shapes and topographies, current zoning regulations applied to a specific property may create an unreasonable result for the property owner and the city.
-For example, a residential lot in the inner city might be too small, under current zoning regulations, for a house to be built.
+For example, a residential lot in an urban city might be too small, under current zoning regulations, for a house to be built.
 One way to resolve this issue is to grant a “variance.”

 A board of zoning appeals, appointed by the legislative body, hears and acts upon requests for variances from the zoning regulations.
 If a board agrees that applying a zoning regulation to a specific property results in a practical difficulty to a property owner, it will grant a variance, perhaps with additional conditions and safeguards.
 Generally, a board of zoning appeals will try to grant the minimum variance necessary to resolve the conflict.